 - Reduce the volume of eviction cases in Kentucky courts.

 - All Kentucky counties except Jefferson County and Fayette County (118 of 120 counties)

 - Apply in Lexington-Fayette County here.

 Eligible Tenant applicants must meet ALL of the following:

-- Tenants in any Kentucky county outside of Fayette County and Jefferson County.
+- Tenants in any Kentucky county outside of Jefferson County and Fayette County.